 The Centers for Medicare & Medicaid Services (CMS) regulates all laboratory testing (except research) performed on humans in the U.S. through the Clinical Laboratory Improvement Amendments (CLIA).
 In total, CLIA covers approximately 189,000 laboratory entities.
 The Division of Laboratory Services, within the Survey and Certification Group, under the Center for Medicaid and State Operations (CMSO) has the responsibility for implementing the CLIA Program.

-The Indiana State Department of Health (ISDH) inspects laboratories for compliance with the standards and specific requirements with CLIA.
-ISDH surveyors visit laboratories bi-annually for certificate of compliance or more often if complaints are filed about a laboratory.
+The Indiana Department of Health (IDOH) inspects laboratories for compliance with the standards and specific requirements with CLIA.
+IDOH surveyors visit laboratories bi-annually for certificate of compliance or more often if complaints are filed about a laboratory.

 Contact the Program

 Indiana Department of Health